Jaguars open NFL draft, Meyer era by drafting Lawrence - WHIZ News

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars made the easiest and maybe most significant selection in franchise history when they chose Clemson quarterback Trevor Lawrence with the first pick in the NFL draft Thursday night.
+(AP) — The Jacksonville Jaguars waited more than four months to make the easiest and maybe most significant pick in franchise history.

-The Jaguars made the announcement that’s been expected for months official shortly after the start of the draft, setting off a raucous celebration inside TIAA Bank Field.
-A sold-out draft party, which included a crowd of 8,000, cheered wildly as NFL Commissioner Roger Goodell stepped to the podium to call Lawrence’s name.
+“It was just a kind of a weight lifted off my shoulders,” Lawrence said.
+“I’m going to do everything in my power to get us back to where we need to be.
+I’m going to put in the work.
+No one’s going to work harder than me.”

+The Jags added one of Lawrence’s college teammates, running back Travis Etienne, with the 25th pick in the first round.
+The move pairs two of the most productive players in Clemson history as centerpieces of coach Urban Meyer’s offense.

-Lawrence is the fourth quarterback drafted by the franchise in the first round in its 27 years of existence, joining Byron Leftwich (2003), Blaine Gabbert (2011) and Blake Bortles (2014).
+Lawrence was the fourth quarterback drafted by the franchise in the first round in its 27 years of existence, joining Byron Leftwich (2003), Blaine Gabbert (2011) and Blake Bortles (2014).

-The chance to draft Lawrence was one of the factors that lured coach Urban Meyer out of the broadcast booth and got him back on the sideline.
-Jacksonville has five of the top 65 picks, including the 25th pick later in Thursday’s opening round.
+The chance to draft Lawrence was one of the factors that lured Meyer out of the broadcast booth and got him back on the sideline.
+Jacksonville has five of the top 65 picks.

 No matter who else the Jaguars bring in, none of them will compare to Lawrence.
 He’s now the face of the franchise for the foreseeable future.
 And Jacksonville is counting on him solving the team’s decades-old problem at the all-important position.

+“”This will be a very easy transition” for Lawrence, Swinney added.
+“What he’s stepping into, the expectations, all those things, that his normal.
+And it has been for a long time.
+He’s built the right way. … He’s the epitome of consistency.
+And if you know anything about Urban Meyer, he values consistency and toughness.
+I didn’t have to sell him on his toughness.”

-Lawrence enjoyed a stellar college career at Clemson, going 34-2 as the starter and leading the Tigers to three Atlantic Coast Conference titles and the 2018 national championship.
+Lawrence enjoyed a stellar college career, going 34-2 as Clemson’s starter and leading the Tigers to three Atlantic Coast Conference titles and the 2018 national championship.

 He completed 66% of his passes for 10,098 yards, with 90 touchdowns and 17 interceptions.
 He also ran for 18 scores.